cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 >
 > ![select-bottom-shader-spot](..\images\barracuda-posenet-tutorial-v2\part-2\select-bottom-shader-spot.png)
 >
-> Type `Unlit/Texture` shader into the `Select Shader` window and select the `Unlit/Texture` from the available options.
+> Type `Unlit/Texture` shader into the `Select Shader` window and select `Unlit/Texture` from the available options.
 We can then close the `Select Shader` window.
 >
 > ![select-unlit-texture-shader](..\images\barracuda-posenet-tutorial-v2\part-2\select-unlit-texture-shader.png)
 >